HACK THE NU FIRST PLACE

 Going forward, I’d love to build upon this project.
 The visual design can definitely be improved upon and the interactions could be further refined.
 I’m also curious about experimenting with typography and different visual styles.

-I am frankly shocked and extremely grateful for how well-received this project was, and I feel that I have grown immensely as a designer from this whole experience.
+I am extremely grateful for how well-received this project was, and I feel that I have grown immensely as a designer from this whole experience.
 Volunteerism is very close to my heart, and I am so excited and lucky to have been afforded the opportunity to pursue something I am genuinely passionate about while continuing to grow my skills.